 ILLNESS DURING THE SCHOOL DAY

 If a student becomes ill while at school, the student should get a pass from his/her teacher and go to the main office.
 At the office, the student will get their temperature taken and be able to wait for 5-10 minutes to determine if he/she is able to return to class.
 If the student is unable to return to class, the parent will be notified and expected to pick him/her up at school immediately.
-Middle school/high school students will be allowed to use the office phone or their cell phone to call for a pick up.
+Middle school/high school students will be allowed to use the office phone or their cell phone (while in the main office) to call for a pick up.
 The person providing the transportation must sign the student out in the main office before leaving school.
 Middle school/high school student walkers and drivers will be allowed to leave campus with permission given by the parent/guardian and must sign-out in the main office before leaving campus.

 In the case of a medical emergency the school will call 911 as appropriate.